Advanced Microscopy Facility

-The mission of the Advanced Microscopy Facility is to support biosciences research at Berkeley Lab by providing capabilities that individual laboratories might not otherwise have access to.
+The mission of the Advanced Microscopy Facility is to support biosciences research at Berkeley Lab by providing capabilities to which individual laboratories might not otherwise have access.
 Others interested in using the facility please see below under “Getting Access.”
 Instruments in the facility include two Zeiss LSM710 confocal laser scanning microscopes, a DeltaVision OMX super-resolution light microscopy system, a Zeiss multispectral scanning microscope, a Zeiss Axiovert119 epifluorescence microscope, a Zeiss spinning disk confocal and wide-field epifluorescence microscope, and a Cellomics Arrayscan high-content imaging system.

 The Advanced Microscopy Facility is available to all Berkeley Lab researchers with a Berkeley Lab employee or affiliate appointment; a valid Berkeley Lab project ID is required for the usage charges.
 Others interested in using the facility, please request access via the Science Exchange website or contact David Acevedo.